EmanuelRodriguezBedeman/Web-Development/To Do List/readme.md

 MONGODB_NAME=DB-NAME
 ```

-> Replace "MONGODB_USER", "MONGODB_PASSWORD" and MONGODB_NAME for the respectively fields.
+> Replace "MONGODB_USER", "MONGODB_PASSWORD" and "MONGODB_NAME" for the respective fields.

 4. Install dotenv package using `npm install dotenv --save` on the terminal.